techcow2/pi-star-scanner/README.md

 ## What is Pi-Star Network Scanner?

 Pi-Star Network Scanner is a Windows batch script that scans your local network (Wi-Fi or Ethernet) to find the **Pi-Star** device.
-This script is perfect for anyone who has a Pi-Star setup (used in digital voice hotspots for amateur radio) and wants to quickly locate the device's IP address on the network without needing any technical skills.
+This script is perfect for anyone who has a Pi-Star setup (used in digital voice hotspots for amateur radio) and wants to quickly locate the device's IP address on the network.

 ---